Clovis Police Department delivers a new level of efficiency with Live911

 Clovis PD continues reputation as an early adopter of innovative technology

 Munro is now a Lieutenant.
-In addition to supervising patrol shifts, he oversees all of the technology projects for the department, including a video unit of 450 cameras placed strategically throughout Clovis, a new drone as first responder program, and most recently, Live911.
+In addition to supervising patrol shifts, he oversees all of the technology projects for the department, including a video unit of 450 cameras placed strategically throughout Clovis, a new drone as first responder program, and, most recently, Live911.

-In 2019, Chief Fleming and Munro visited the Chula Vista Police Department in San Diego County to review their drone as a first responder (DFR) program.
+In 2019, Chief Fleming and Munro visited the Chula Vista Police Department in San Diego County to review its drone as a first responder (DFR) program.
 At the time, CVPD’s drone command center was beta testing a new technology that livestreamed 911 emergency calls and showed the precise GPS map location of the caller.
 This solution was giving CPVP drone operators a “head start” launching a drone in advance of the call details being dispatched to officers.

 When we saw Live911 in action, we thought that would be a really, really good idea for our officers in the field.
 We’re always looking for innovative ways to make our staff more efficient

 Employing new strategies and advanced technology to maximize efficiency